heche-psb/wgd/README.md

 **The delineation of RBHs**
 ```
-wgd dmd sequence1 sequence2 -e 1e-10 -bs 100 -np 5 (-nn) (-n 4) (-c 0.9) (--to_stop) (--cds) (-o wgd_dmd) (-t working_tmp)
+wgd dmd sequence1 sequence2 -e 1e-10 -bs 100 -np 5 (-nn) (-n 4) (-c 0.9) (--ogformat) (--to_stop) (--cds) (-o wgd_dmd) (-t working_tmp)
 ```

 To delineate RBHs between two cds sequence files, the relevant parameter is mostly the same as whole paranome inference, except for the parameter `-c` or `--cscore`, which ranges between 0 and 1 and is used to relax the similarity cutoff from the exclusive reciprocal best hits to a certain ratio as to the best hits.
 For instance, if the gene b1 from genome B has the best hit gene a1 from genome A with the bit score as 100, which is a scoring matrix independent measure of the (local) similarity of the two aligned sequences, with larger values indicating higher similarities, given the `-c 0.9`, genes from genome A which has the bit score with gene b1 higher than 0.9x100 will also be written in the result file, which in a sense are not RBHs anymore of course, but the highly similar homologue pairs.
 If more than 2 sequence files were provided, every pair-wise RBHs would be calculated except for querying the same sequence itself.
 The number of parallel threads to booster the running speed can be set by `-n` or `--nthreads`.
+The option `--ogformat` can be set to add index (for instance GF00000001) to the output RBH gene families which can be further used in the *K*<sub>S</sub> calculation by `wgd ksd`.

 **The suggested command to start with is also under the default setting with the command shown below**